ANR ToBE

 In the current context of anthropogenic emissions of greenhouse gases into the atmosphere, it is essential to look to the past to understand how the climate system works.

-Of particular interest is the change in the Earth's climate response to orbital forcing during the 'Pleistocene Mid-Transition' (PMT), about 1 million years ago, when the dominant glacial/interglacial cyclicity shifted from 40,000 years to 100,000 years.
+A particularly interesting issue is the change in the Earth's climatic response to orbital forcing during the 'Pleistocene Mid-Transition' (PMT), around 1 million years ago, when the dominant glacial/interglacial cyclicity shifted from 40,000 years to 100,000 years.

-Only ice cores contain direct and quantitative information on past climate forcings and atmospheric responses.
-However, the longest ice core available to date, EPICA Dome C (EDC), covers only the last 800 000 years.
+Only ice cores contain direct, quantitative information about past climate forcings and atmospheric responses.
+However, the longest ice core available to date, EPICA Dome C (EDC), only covers the last 800,000 years.

-This is why the European H2020 project "Beyond EPICA - Oldest ICe" (2019-2026), with a strong participation of French glaciologists, aims to drill a 1.5 million year old ice core near the French-Italian Dome C - Concordia station in Antarctica.
-The objective of the ToBE project is to develop new methods (analytical and numerical), which will be used to study the ice core of the European H2020 project "Beyond EPICA - Oldest ICe".
+This is why the European H2020 project "Beyond EPICA - Oldest ICe" (2019-2026), with strong participation from French glaciologists, aims to drill a 1.5 million-year-old ice core near the Franco-Italian Dome C - Concordia station in Antarctica.
+The aim of the ToBE project is to develop new methods (analytical and numerical), which will be used to study the ice core for the European H2020 project "Beyond EPICA - Oldest ICe".

 2023-2027 : ANR H2020 : Toward Beyond-EPICA (ToBE)